 Moreover, this period in history is stressful, to put it lightly.
 Family members have perished.
 Funerals are postponed to avoid spreading the virus further.
 Turning to alcohol might seem like a good option.
 But, it’s not.
 Yes, alcoholic beverages may take off the edge in the short-term as a depressant.
 Though, stressors don’t go away when it wears off.
 Stress and a compromised immune system make it hard to ward off diseases and infections.
 It’s never been a better time to stop drinking alcohol.

 When To Worry About How Does Alcohol Affect the Immune System

 Finally, it’s time for one to worry about how alcohol affects the immune system when she can’t live without it.
 Generally speaking, alcohol is alright in moderation.
 People should drink no more than four to five standard drinks in a day.
 Also, they shouldn’t be drinking every day.
 Alcohol can be a detriment to the immune system when:

 - A person can’t stop drinking no matter how hard they try

 - An individual avoids situations where they’re unable to drink

 - They’ve begun to develop health issues as a result of drinking

 These are just a few examples.
-It’s time to check into a reputable alcohol use disorder when any of these red flags arise.
-A medical intervention can turn back the clock on immune system damage.
-This is applicable even in the worst scenarios.
-Starting today means a better, quicker chance of living life as it should be.
+It’s time to check into a reputable alcohol treatment facility when any of these red flags arise.

 Sana Lake specializes in showing recovering individuals the right path to a happy and healthy life.
 It’s not easy.
 How does alcohol affect the immune system plays into overcoming an alcohol use disorder.
 If you or a loved one is struggling with an alcohol use disorder, contact us now.
 We can beat this uphill battle together.